YingjieYan/ASL_Recognition_System/README.md

 This project uses ClearML to implement a full ASL (American Sign Language) alphabet image classification workflow using deep learning and computer vision.

 ## 🎯Objective
+The Sign Language Recognition System is designed to bridge communication gaps and promote inclusivity across multiple sectors.
+In healthcare, it enables doctors and medical staff to understand the needs of Deaf-mute patients through gesture interpretation.
+In education, it serves as an assistive tool to help individuals learn sign language more efficiently.
+Additionally, the system can be integrated into smart devices to enable gesture-based control and interaction.

-The product sign language recognition system can be used in hospitals for doctors to understand the meaning of Deaf mute.
-It also can be an assistant tool to help normal people to learn sign language quickly.
-Besides that, some smart devices can detect sign language and perform the corresponding operation.
-By integrating advanced computer vision and deep learning techniques, our system recognizes and interprets hand gestures.
-Expand our organization’s reach into the healthcare, education, and smart technology markets.
+By leveraging advanced computer vision and deep learning techniques, our solution accurately recognises and interprets hand gestures in real time.
+This technology empowers our organisation to expand into the healthcare, education, and smart technology markets with an accessible and intelligent communication solution.

 ## 🚀 Project structure
 <pre>
 ASL/
-├── step1_upload_dataset.py      # Upload image dataset and generate metadata
-├── step2_preprocessing.py       # Load and preprocess images, upload training/test sets
-├── step3_train_model.py         # Train the CNN model and save the weights ├── main.py                      # ClearML Pipeline controller
-├── upload_dataset.py            # Upload local data
-└── README.md
+├── .github/workflows/             # CI/CD workflows (e.g., model training or deployment automation via GitHub Actions)
+├── app.py                         # Streamlit-based GUI for real-time ASL recognition and user feedback ├── ASL.py                         # Main logic for handling ASL recognition using MediaPipe and MLP ├── ASL_CNN.py                     # Legacy CNN-based recognition script (for reference or comparison) ├── asl_cnn_model.h5               # Pretrained CNN model weights (legacy model) ├── main.py                        # ClearML pipeline controller that links all pipeline steps ├── step1_dataset_upload.py        # Step 1: Upload raw dataset and create metadata on ClearML ├── step2_preprocess.py            # Step 2: Extract and normalise MediaPipe landmarks for model training ├── step3_train_model.py           # Step 3: Train MLP model on preprocessed landmark data ├── upload_dataset.py              # Utility script for manually uploading local datasets ├── requirements.txt               # Python dependencies for environment setup ├── README.md                      # Project overview, setup guide, and usage instructions
 </pre>
 # Getting Started
 ## 1. Install Dependencies